LaXiS96/VantagePointTree/README.md

 # VantagePointTree

-C# implementation of a vantage-point tree, a data structure which is well suited to similarity searching.
+C# implementation of a vantage-point tree, a binary tree data structure for fast nearest-neighbor search in metric spaces (sets where the metric is the distance between points).

 ## Details